ragaeeb/skalu/README.md

 You can ship the same experience to [Streamlit Community Cloud](https://streamlit.io/cloud) with the dedicated `streamlit_app.py` entry point.

 1. Add this repository to Streamlit Cloud and choose **streamlit_app.py** as the app file.
-2. Make sure the environment installs the `requirements.txt` dependencies (Streamlit will do this automatically).
+2. Make sure the environment installs the `requirements.txt` dependencies.
+Streamlit Cloud supports [`uv`](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/app-dependencies) so the recommended install command is `uv pip install --system -r requirements.txt`.
 3. Once deployed, the UI mirrors the Render demo: upload a PDF or image, watch live progress, review inline visualizations/debug frames, and download the JSON results.

 To try it locally, run: